 We build on the literature on news shocks initiated by Beaudry and Portier (2006).
 The idea of this literature is that mere news about technological improvements may lead to business cycle fluctuations.
-These news shocks are announcements of major innovations, such as telecoms, IT, or self-driving cars, that take time to diffuse or materialize and eventually increase aggregate productivity.
+These news shocks are announcements of major innovations, such as information and communication technologies (ICT), that take time to diffuse or materialize and eventually increase aggregate productivity.
 Agents acknowledge the changes in future economic prospects when the news comes and adapt their behavior ahead of them.
 This can lead to a boom in both consumption and investment, which precedes the growth in productivity.

-So far news shocks on future productivity have been analyzed only in linear settings, that is in models that were treating booms and recessions in the same way.
+So far news shocks on future productivity have been analyzed only in linear settings, that is in models that treat booms and recessions in the same way.
 By the properties of these linear models, the effect of a news shock is history independent, which means that the response of agents to news is the same if the economy is booming or in a recession.
 However, there is no reason to make this assumption.
 From a statistical point of view, this assumption has to be tested.
-From a theoretical perspective, the news literature often interprets this shock as a shock to agents' expectations that creates waves of optimism or pessimism concerning long-run economic outcomes.
-But this theory doesn't impose any prior restrictions regarding the independence of agents' psyche to the state they live in.
-In fact, it is more likely the case that pessimism and optimism are actually state-dependent.
+From a theoretical perspective, the news literature often interprets this shock as a shock to agents' expectations that creates waves of optimism or pessimism concerning long run economic outcomes.
+But theory does not impose any prior restrictions regarding the independence of agents' psyche to the state they live in.
+In fact, it is more probable that pessimism and optimism are actually state-dependent.
 Moreover, there are also economic reasons to believe that responses to news can be different.
-For example firms are more likely to be financially constrained in recessions than in booms.
-By computing the first and second moments of the main economic indicators, conditional on the economy being in an expansion or a recession as indicated by the NBER based index, we find evidence in support of the fact that the macroeconomic environment is very different in the two states of the economy.1 In bad times, consumer confidence and business expectations are low, consumption and investment growth rates are below average while uncertainty is high.
+For example, firms are more likely to be financially constrained in recessions than in booms.
+By computing the first and second moments of the main economic indicators, conditional on the economy being in an expansion or a recession as indicated by the NBER based index, we find evidence in support of the previous arguments.1 In bad times, consumer confidence and business expectations are low, consumption and investment growth rates are below average, while uncertainty is high.
 The opposite holds true in normal times.
-In this paper we challenge the linearity assumption and test whether the effect of the news is state-dependent, i.e. dependent on the state of the economy at the time it occurs.
+On these premises, in this paper we challenge the linearity assumption in the literature and test whether the effects of news are state-dependent, i.e. dependent on the state of the economy at the time news arrives.

 Our main contribution to the news literature is to open the possibility that news have different effects in booms and recessions.
 To perform our empirical analysis, we proceed as follows.
 We estimate a five-variable logistic smooth transition vector autoregressive (LSTVAR) model including total factor productivity (TFP), consumer expectations, output, inflation and stock prices (SP).
-Our model builds on Auerbach and Gorodnichenko (2012) and Teräsvirta, Tjøstheim, and Granger (2010) and allows for state-dependent dynamics through parameters and state-dependent impact effects through the variance-covariance matrix.
+Our model builds on Auerbach and Gorodnichenko (2012) and Teräsvirta et al. (2010), and allows for state-dependent dynamics through parameters and state-dependent impact effects through the variance-covariance matrix.
 We have a smooth transition from one regime to the other, given by a logistic function, which determines how the two regimes are combined at any given period in time.
 The value of the transition function is dependent on the state of the economy indicated by output growth.
 We let the transition in the mean equation and the variance equation to be different, and estimate the parameters of the transition functions.

-1 Details are provided in Appendix 3.A.1.
+1Details are provided in Appendix 4.A.1.